-Dr. Lonny Benoit, Interim Department Head
+Dr. Lonny Benoit, Department Head

-The Department of Performing Arts offers the opportunity for students to develop their talent and potential as creative artists in music, theatre, and as music educators.
+The W. A. and Dorothy Hanna Department of Performing Arts offers the opportunity for students to develop their talent and potential as creative artists in music, theatre, and as music educators.
 The department offers curricula, coursework, and experiences in music and theatre performance, music technology, and technical theatre production that prepare students for professional careers and graduate study in music, music education, and theatre arts.
 Additionally, curricula and coursework emphasize the development of effective critical thinking and communication skills and an understanding of the artist’s role as a productive member of the global community.

 To students with other majors, the department offers minors in music and theatre, performing arts service and performance courses, and opportunities that enhance the quality of the liberal arts education and enrich the lives of all students.